UA Parking & Transportation

 - How are Cat Wheels Bikes checked out?

-- Cat Wheels bikes can be checkout by filling out a one-time agreement form.
-A current/valid Cat Card is all that is needed to check out and check in a bike thereafter.
+- Cat Wheels bikes can be checked out by filling out a one-time agreement form.
+A current and valid Cat Card is all that is needed to check out and check in a bike thereafter.

 - What is the Bike Valet program?

 - This is a program for all University-affiliated staff and students with registered bikes.
 Open Monday-Friday from 7:45am-6:00pm, these stations are located near the Nugent Building and the Warren bike path and Helen Street (East of Bio5).
 The Nugent bike valet is closed during the summer, but the Warren bike valet remains open year-round.
 No lock is needed at the bike valet stations.
 After checking in your bike, an attendant will give you a brass tag that you will need to return to claim your bike.
 More information can be found at https://parking.arizona.edu/bicycle/valet

 - What if I can't pick up my bike from the Bike Valet before 6 PM?

 - Bikes not picked up from the Bike Valet will be secured to a rack within the valet parking area with a PTS U-Lock.
 The bikes can be unlocked by calling our Dispatch at 520-621-1108 after 6 PM to arrange for your bike to be unlocked.
 We will make every effort to get there as soon as possible, but due to reduced staff in the evening, there may be a wait.
 PTS is not responsible for theft or damage to bicycles left at the Bike Valet after hours.

 - How do I purchase a space in a bike locker or other bike enclosure around campus?

 - Please contact Customer Relations at 520-626-7275 to inquire about availability.

 - Where can I find a map of bike routes across campus?